Compliance Watch:

 What are full-time hours in Florida?

-Regarding insurance matters, a full-time worker in Florida is someone with a regular work week of 25 hours or more.
+Regarding insurance matters, a full-time worker in Florida has a regular work week of 25 hours or more.

 How many hours straight can you legally work in Florida?

-In Florida, there are no laws limiting the number of hours that the majority of employees can work.
+In Florida, there are no laws limiting the number of hours that most employees can work.
 Therefore, individuals could technically work up to 24 hours per day.
 However, there are some circumstances which limit the number of hours straight an employee can work:

 • Those aged 16 or 17 years old can only work up to 30 hours per week during school time.